DAOhaus/paper/README.md

 1. On principal — broke rules, or loss of favor in the group — in which they should be compensated for their token at whatever the sale price is.

-2. Because of Money — didn't pay taxes, or have Nomination of Force Withdrawal held against them in which they could resolve if they paid a Good Standing Fee. — in which case the sale goes to compensate first the Good Standing Fee, and then are compensated with whatever is left over (if anything)
+2. Because of Money — didn't pay taxes, or have Nomination of Force Withdrawal held against them in which they could resolve if they paid a Good Standing Fee. — in which case the sale goes to compensate first the Good Standing Fee, and then are compensated with whatever is left over if anything.

 The contract receives the address in question, checks the amount that was paid for it originally, recorded on the Registrar Contract, and starts the bid there.
 It then has 5 days in order to receive a bid and treat it the same as in the original token sale with whoever nominated the force withdrawal acting as the Chairman.

 The Chairman does have a few responsibilities with this sale, so to compensate he get's 2% fee for initiating the process, verifying that the new person and is responsible to close the auction in case of trolling.

-But if 5 days passes and nobody bids (for some reason the token has lost value) it starts a reverse dutch auction, decreasing price by the determined Secondary Market Decrease Rate each day until it becomes 0 and waits for someone to claim it.
+But if 5 days passes and nobody bids -- for example if for some reason the token has lost value -- it starts a reverse auction, decreasing price by the determined Secondary Market Decrease Rate each day until it becomes 0 and waits for someone to claim it.

 Independent of if the member has 1 token or 10 tokens, all are offered up when a force withdrawal occurs, and the bid must be for the entire lot.
 When a bid is won, the forced member's address is replaced on the Registrar Contract with the winning bidder's address.